karl-gardner/droplet_detection/README.md

 <details>
 <summary>Instructions to Run Droplet Detection Model:</summary>
 <br>
-# Please Use The Following Directions to Run Droplet Detection Models:

 1) First create a folder in your google drive account called droplet_classification (This step is important in order to keep the directories in check)
 2) Use this link: https://drive.google.com/drive/folders/1Oo68HSdU-jzcBAEr0yeRuzuSxoprEP_D?usp=sharing to access the shared google drive folder